syncfusion-content/wpf-docs/wpf/DockingManager/Getting-Started.md

 {% endhighlight %}

-* Now, apply the value as **VisualStudio2013** to Visual Style property of SfSkinManager for the Docking Manager control.
+* Now, apply the value as **VisualStudio2013** to the Visual Style property of the SfSkinManager for the Docking Manager control.

 {% highlight xml %}